Venus BUSD Hits Market Cap of $59.59 Million (vBUSD)

-Venus BUSD (vBUSD) traded flat against the US dollar during the one day period ending at 10:00 AM E.T. on June 19th.
-One Venus BUSD token can now be bought for about $0.0221 or 0.00000080 BTC on exchanges.
-Over the last seven days, Venus BUSD has traded up 0% against the US dollar.
-Venus BUSD has a total market cap of $59.59 million and $844,617.57 worth of Venus BUSD was traded on exchanges in the last day.
+Venus BUSD (vBUSD) traded flat against the U.S. dollar during the one day period ending at 23:00 PM E.T. on June 23rd.
+Over the last seven days, Venus BUSD has traded 0% higher against the U.S. dollar.
+Venus BUSD has a market capitalization of $59.59 million and $844,617.57 worth of Venus BUSD was traded on exchanges in the last day.
+One Venus BUSD token can now be bought for approximately $0.0221 or 0.00000080 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.